-- 1. Calling the school and leaving a message on the voice mail system, and the teacher will return your call within 48 hours

-- 2. Writing a note to the teacher

-- 3. and sending with your student

-- 4. Sending an email or parent square

-- 5. Making an appointment to meet with the teacher during their scheduled open "office hours," or according to teachers' availability.
+- 1. Calling the school and leaving a message on the voice mail system; the teacher will return your call within 48 hours - 2.
+Writing a note to the teacher and sending it with your student - 3.
+Sending an email or Parent Square - 4.
+Making an appointment to meet with the teacher during their scheduled open "office hours," or according to the teacher's availability.

-With the School
+With the School:

-- 1. The AIMS website, AIMS Standard and handbook contain answers to many of the questions parents and community members may have.
+- The AIMS website, AIMS Standard, and AIMS handbook contain answers to many of the questions parents and community members may have.
 Please consult these prior to contacting the school with questions. - 2.
-Parents may contact the school with written notes, phone calls, emails if they have questions or concerns, or make an appointment with the appropriate person to address your concerns. - 3.
-Progress reports are given every three weeks, and must be signed by parent/guardian and returned to school. - 4.
-Report cards will be distributed every nine weeks, and parents must meet with teachers if their student is failing, or if teachers request a conference. - 5.
+Parents may contact the school with written notes, phone calls, or emails if they have questions or concerns, or make an appointment with the appropriate person to address your concerns. - 3.
+Progress reports are given every three weeks, and must be signed by parent/ guardian(s) and returned to school. - 4.
+Report cards will be distributed every nine weeks, and parents must meet with

+- teachers if their student is failing or if teachers request a conference. - 5.
 Student progress, grades, attendance are also available on PowerSchool.
 Grades are updated on a weekly basis. - 6.
 AIMS Newsletters will be emailed via Parent Square. - 7.
 Memos and flyers are sent home on an as needed basis. - 8.
-Back-to-School Night, scheduled in the Fall, is an opportunity for parents/guardians to meet their child's teachers, to get an overview of grade level curriculum and expectations, and to learn more about the school from the Head of School and your child's teacher. - 9.
+Back-to-School Night, scheduled in the Fall, is an opportunity for parents/guardians to meet their child's teachers, to get an overview of grade level curriculum and expectations, and to learn more about the school from the School Administrator and your child's teacher. - 9.
 Family Advisory Council (FAC) is the vehicle for parents to learn on a monthly basis about school activities and meet to support those activities. - 10.
 Local Control Accountability Plan (LCAP) is where stakeholders learn about the budget and to provide input. - 11.
+School Site Council (SSC) is where decisions are made regarding Federal Funds - 12.
 Board meetings are a time for the board to meet and discuss governance.
 Visitors are welcomed and protocols for behavior and structure must be followed by attendees.